aetherxander/aetherxander/README.md

 - 👋 Hi, I’m @aetherxander
-- 👀 I’m interested in ... using github to version control our momentum automation process text files
+- 👀 I’m interested in ... using github for everything
-- 🌱 I’m currently learning ... how to use github and what is in each type of momentum text file.
+- 🌱 I’m currently learning ... how to write code
 - 💞️ I’m looking to collaborate on ... things involving software and automation
 - 📫 How to reach me ... slack or email